lodela/useForm/README.md

 ## React Hook Form Tutorial

-This is a tutorial on how to use React Hook Form.
 It is a library that helps you validate your forms in React.
 It is a very simple and easy to use library.
 It is also very lightweight and fast.
 It is a great alternative to Formik.

 ## Installation